amoshyc/render_asciimath/Readme.rst

 Render AsciiMath
 #######################

 This is a Pelican_ plugin to render AsciiMath_ .
 It makes use of Mathjax_ with config ``AM_HTMLorMML`` and the mathjax script is loaded dynamically, just like `render math`_.
 But unlike `render math`_ , this plugin is very simple as I wrote it for my personal use.
-Currently, it only supports **articles written in restructuredText**
+Currently, it only supports **articles written in restructuredText**.

 .. _Pelican: http://docs.getpelican.com/en/stable/
 .. _AsciiMath: http://asciimath.org/